apache/trafficcontrol/blueprints/flexible-topologies.md

 `DELETE /cachegroups` should be updated to return a useful error when trying to delete a Cachegroup that is currently used in a Topology.

-`PUT /cachegroups` should update all foreign key references if `short_name` is updated.
+`PUT /cachegroups` should update all foreign key references if `name` is updated.
 This should be done automatically in the database via the FK references.

 ##### The various `/snapshot` endpoints